Revised Program [Fall 2022]

 Core Skills/Cross Functional Courses: 18 hours

-The student’s specialization determines the specific restricted electives requirements.
+The student’s concentration determines the specific restricted electives requirements.

 Required Courses: 12 hours